Controlled Drug Prescribing

 Guidance on the regulations, classification and scheduling of CDs can be found here.

-Of note is that pregabalin and gabapentin, like midazolam, are now classified as Schedule 3 CDs and as such, come under the regulations governing CDs.
-Further information is available onwww.ggcmedicines.org.ukand search in the grey box for 'Gabapentin and Pregabalin- change to CD’ to find Medicines Update blog and memo for acute sites.
+Pregabalin and gabapentin, like midazolam, are classified as Schedule 3 CDs and as such, come under the regulations governing CDs.

-Epidyolex®, Cannabidiol, is now routinely available, under specialist approval for use as adjunctive therapy of seizures associated with Lennox-Gastaut syndrome, in conjunction with clobazam, for patients 2 years of age and older.
+Epidyolex®, cannabidiol, is routinely available under specialist approval for use as adjunctive therapy of seizures associated with Dravet syndrome and Lennox-Gastaut syndrome in conjunction with clobazam in accordance with local protocol, for patients 2 years of age and older.
 It is classified as a Schedule 5 CD.

 Prescription requirements for schedule 2 and schedule 3 CDs